 📁 Repos 📁 node 📁 python 📁 starter-snake-python 📁 vscode-remote-try-python 📁 your-python-project-here 📁 go 📁 dotnet

 Let's set up a container for use with all of the Python projects in the

 Start Visual Studio Code, select Dev Containers: Open Folder in Container... from the Command Palette (F1) or quick actions Status bar item, and select the

 Tip: If you want to edit the container's contents or settings before opening the folder, you can run Dev Containers: Add Dev Container Configuration Files... instead.

 Now pick a starting point for your dev container.
 You can either select a base dev container definition from a filterable list, or use an existing Dockerfile or Docker Compose file if one exists in the folder you selected.

 Note: When using Alpine Linux containers, some extensions may not work due to

 glibcdependencies in native code inside the extension.

 The list will be automatically sorted based on the contents of the folder you open.
-Note the dev container definitions displayed come from the vscode-dev-containers repository.
+The dev container Templates displayed come from our first-party and community index, which is part of the Dev Container Specification.
+We host a set of Templates as part of the spec in the devcontainers/templates repository.
 You can browse the

-containersfolder of that repository to see the contents of each definition.
+srcfolder of that repository to see the contents of each Template.